protonesso/calamares/src/modules/README.md

 ### PythonQt Jobmodule

-A PythonQt jobmodule implements the experimental Job interface by defining a subclass of something.
+A PythonQt jobmodule implements the Job interface by defining a subclass of something.

 ### PythonQt Viewmodule

-A PythonQt viewmodule implements the experimental View interface by defining a subclass of something.
+A PythonQt viewmodule implements the View interface by defining a subclass of something.

 ## Process jobmodules